What Kromek does

 The company’s products are based on cadmium zinc telluride (CZT), an alloy used primarily for x-ray and gamma radiation detection, as well as other technologies.

 The group has operations in the UK and the US and sells its products internationally through a network of distributors, original equipment manufacturers (OEMs) and direct sales.

 How is it doing

-Kromek recently won the largest order in its history (worth US$58.1mln) to supply CZT medical scanners to a customer over the next seven years.
+This includes the largest order in the company's history, worth US$58.1mln, to supply CZT medical scanners to an OEM customer over the next seven years.

 What the boss says: Arnab Basu, chief executive

 Speaking about the half-year's record revenues, Basu said: “This is all as a result of the order pipeline and the contract wins.
 We have secured £100mln over the last three years, and that is flowing through as revenue.”

 “More importantly, we now have over 90% visibility of our full year revenues, because of contracts we have built up, which gives us a real confidence in meeting an trading in line with market expectations in the full year."

 He added: “This time last year, we had 88% visibility.
 That equated to about £12mln of visibility, whereas standing here now in December for the full year we have nearly £16.5mln of visibility.”

 - Additional orders in all three divisions